 The point is, it was more human, memorable, and relatable than, say, a PPC ad.
 And that made a brand impression on me the listener.
 Of course, there’s one more step to this approach: consistency and reinforcement.
 Achieving brand consistency across channels is no small feat (nor is measuring brand performance).
 However, the more consistent you can be, the more unified the experience will be no matter the consumer’s entry point into the funnel.

-As consolidation increases in the healthcare industry and markets become more competitive, it’s not enough to simply focus on the high-intent consumers at the bottom of the funnel.
+Tailored strategies like this are crucial, especially as consolidation increases in the healthcare industry and markets become more competitive.
+It’s not enough to simply focus on the high-intent consumers at the bottom of the funnel.
 You need to build your brand and create consumer demand—and that requires a full-funnel marketing strategy.

 It’s not that the four layers of the marketing funnel are going by the wayside—they’re most certainly not.
 But the days of top-loading or bottom-loading the healthcare marketing funnel do seem to be numbered.
 And while marketers can’t account for every variable across this new, non-linear funnel, they can do one thing that will permeate the funnel far and wide: They can get to know their target consumer’s needs, wants, fears, and aspirations.